djspiewak/parseback/README.md

 Since the terms are not particularly well known, let's take a second to agree on what "PEG" and "Packrat" are.

-Parsing Expression Grammars, or PEG, is a declarative format, analogous to BNF, which defines a grammar-like construct that will be accepted by a recursive-descent style parsing algorithm with infinite backtracking.
+Parsing Expression Grammars, or PEGs, is a declarative format, analogous to BNF, which defines a grammar-like construct that will be accepted by a recursive-descent style parsing algorithm with infinite backtracking.
 It consists of two primary composition operators: sequence, and *ordered choice*.
 It does not contain a union operation, though ordered choice is somewhat reminiscent of union and may be used to encode similar grammatical semantics.

 PEGs as a construction and as a parsing algorithm have gained considerable traction over the last decade, due in part to the subjectively intuitive properties of the ordered choice operation for disambiguation (it "tries" the first branch first), and also because of the ease with which the underlying algorithm may be implemented.
 The parsing algorithm itself is exponential in the worst case (a recursively ambiguous grammar applied to input which it will *reject*), but is generally polynomial (with a moderately high exponent) on most inputs.
 It does not admit left-recursive grammars, and "ambiguous" grammars will produce only a single result (due to the ordered choice).